ChristopherBacon/Politweets/README.md

 # Conclusion

 It was great to pull together three key data skills for this project; accessing and scraping data via an API, doing some NLP using Textblob library and presenting via a new data app framework.
 I learnt alot in undertaking this project.
-There is scope to extend this project and do more indepth analysis on the sentiment of the tweets, see what affect cleaning might have on the tweet data.
-Also, I could test the results against other NLP libraries.
+There is scope to extend this project and do more indepth analysis on the sentiment of the tweets, and see what effect cleaning might have on the tweet data.
+I could also test the results against other NLP libraries.